emcuttsy/monoglot-anxiety/content/english/blog/what-is-comprehensible-input-language-learning.md

 Unfortunately, a lot of foreign-language content online is geographically restricted.
 This can make finding comprehensible input hard.
 Using a **VPN (Virtual Private Network)** is an easy way to securely access foreign language content for input if you don't live in the "right" country.

 <a target="_blank" rel="nofollow" href="https://get.surfshark.net/aff_c?offer_id=926&aff_id=15373&url_id=1288&source=blog-comprehensible-input">You can get 81% off Surfshark VPN</a> using my link.
-Surfshark is my pick for language learners because it is made for streaming, supports multiple devices, stands out for its international focus — you can use it in 16 languages and there are servers in 100 countries, including multiple options in Africa and South America.
+Surfshark is my pick for language learners because it is great for streaming, works seamlessly across multiple devices, and stands out for its international focus — you can use it in 16 languages and there are servers in 100 countries, including multiple options in Africa and South America.

 **I really think a VPN is one of the few things you can pay for that can truly make a difference in learning a language via comprehensible input...** unlike textbooks!